Ensurge Micropower ASA

-Ensurge Micropower ASA (Oslo Stock Exchange : ENSU) is a Norwegian microbattery manufacturing company with global headquarters, R&D offices, and flexible electronics manufacturing in San Jose, California, United States and corporate headquarters in Oslo.
+Ensurge Micropower ASA (Oslo Stock Exchange : ENSU; OTCQB : ENMPD) is a Norwegian microbattery manufacturing company with global headquarters, R&D offices, and flexible electronics manufacturing in San Jose, California, United States and corporate headquarters in Oslo.
 Ensurge designs, develops, and produces solid-state lithium battery (SSLB) products using roll-to-roll printing technology on stainless steel substrates.

 Ensurge announced an updated corporate strategy based on SSLB products in January 2020, when it was known as Thin Film Electronics ASA.
 Previously, the company used flexible and printed electronics manufacturing to produce NFC tags, Electronic article surveillance labels, and temperature sensing smart labels.

 History

-The company had developed printable memories based on polymer materials as early as 1994; first as part of Opticom ASA and then as an independent company.
-For the first ten years, the focus was on hybrid memory devices with polymer-based memory and silicon-based control circuitry, as developed jointly with Intel.
-From 2006, Following that time, the company concentrated its efforts on printed electronics.
+The company developed printable memories based on polymer materials as early as 1994; first as part of Opticom ASA and then as an independent company named Thin Film Electronics ASA.

+It focused at first on hybrid memory devices with polymer-based memory and silicon-based control circuitry, as developed jointly with Intel.
+Beginning in 2006, the company concentrated its efforts on printed electronics.
 It successfully demonstrated roll-to-roll printed organic memory in 2009 and was awarded the IDTechEx Technical Development Manufacturing Award the same year.
 Its printed memory technology was licensed to Xerox in December 2014 and marketed as of June 2016 as Xerox Printed Memory.

 In January 2014, the company acquired the flexible electronics technology, including steel substrate, barrier materials, and encapsulation IP, of Kovio and opened a major R&D office in San Jose, California.

 In February 2015, the company demonstrated a connected NFC "smart bottle" at the Mobile World Congress in Barcelona.
 This announcement coincided with the launch of NFC OpenSense technology, a patented printed NFC 'electronic seal' tag feature that allowed a smartphone to determine whether a bottle was factory sealed or previously opened.

 In January 2020, the company announced an updated strategy focused on the design, development, and production of solid-state lithium battery (SSLB) products.
 The SSLB products are to be manufactured in its San Jose, California manufacturing facility.